An Interdisciplinary Team Approach

 How is the family supported?

 Hospice services are not just for the patient.
 Hospice provides emotional support for the caregiver as well.
 These supports are individually provided.
 For example, the volunteer program can provide relief to the family so they can take the time to go out or take care of their own needs.

 We offer information regarding community resources as well.
 Caregivers and families have the support of aides to assist with personal care.
 Families know they can call a nurse 24 hours a day, 7 days a week.

 Why choose Hunterdon Hospice?

 While there are many hospice organizations serving the area, Hunterdon Hospice has been providing services in Hunterdon, Warren, Somerset, and Mercer counties for more than 30 years.
-Our staff averages 20 years experience in hospice care and most of our nurses are certified in hospice and palliative care.
+Our staff averages 20 years of experience in hospice care and most of our nurses are certified in hospice and palliative care.

 Hunterdon Hospice’s Medical Director is certified in Hospice and Palliative Medicine and our Social Workers are Master’s prepared and licensed social workers.
 Our Chaplain has a Master of Divinity and we have more than 150 trained volunteers.
 Our staff lives and works in your community, which ensures a prompt response to your needs.

 We are affiliated with Hunterdon Healthcare and have collaborative relationships with local nursing homes and assisted living facilities in Hunterdon County.